hantsy/quarkus-auth0-sample/docs/api.md

 # Secures RESTful APIs with Quarkus OIDC and Auth0

-Quarkus has great support of OAuth 2 and OIDC protocol, in this post, we will explore how to protect RESTful APIs with Quarkus OIDC and Auth0.
+Quarkus has great support of OAuth 2 and OIDC protocol.
+In this post, we will explore how to protect RESTful APIs with Quarkus OIDC and Auth0.

 [Quarkus](https://www.quarkus.io)  is well-known as a *supersonic subatomic Java framework* to build Kubernetes-friendly cloud native applications.
-In [an earlier post](https://itnext.io/secures-rest-apis-with-spring-security-5-and-auth0-41d579ca1e27) we have discussed  how to secure  RESTful APIs with Spring Security and Auth0, we will implements the same functionality with Quarkus framework.
+In [an earlier post](https://itnext.io/secures-rest-apis-with-spring-security-5-and-auth0-41d579ca1e27) we have discussed  how to secure  RESTful APIs with Spring Security and Auth0, we will implement the same functionality with Quarkus OIDC extension.

 Go to [Quarkus Start Coding](https://code.quarkus.io/) page, make sure you have added these extensions: *oidc*, *resteasy*, *resteasy-jackson*, *hibernate-validator* , *hibernate-orm-panache*, *jdbc-postgresql*.
 Then generate a project skeleton as usual that we have done in the [former posts](https://itnext.io/building-graphql-apis-with-quarkus-dbbf23f897df).
 Import the source codes into your IDE.

 Open the project *pom.xml* file you should see the following dependencies.
-Add an extra *Lombok* dependency.
+Add an extra *Lombok* dependency to clean up the POJOs.

 ```xml
 <dependency>